LightInn/protopolis/README.md

   <img src="showcase/protopolis.gif" width="800" alt="Agents discussing philosophy">
 </p>

+> **⚠️ Warning:** This project is a work in progress (WIP) and will have frequent updates that may break various features.

 ## 📋 Features

 - **🧠 Agent Simulation** with different states (Idle, Thinking, Speaking)